starsys/OC/README.md

 (depending of PATH you may type "python" or "python3")

 ### How to install and launch from a virtual environment
-(Valid fo mac or linux.
+(Valid for mac or linux.
 For windows: use powershell instead):
 - launch in your terminal: "pyton –m pip install –upgrade pip" (to upgrade pip)
 - then install virtualenv: "pip install virtualenv"
 - go into the path you want your virtualenv to be created